Micah-L/audiomesh/README.md

 ```

 - `node_name`: Unique identifier for this node.
-- `listen_port`: Port for audio mesh communication.
+- `listen_port`: Port for audiomesh communication.
 - `backend`: Audio subsystem (`alsa`, `pulse`, `jack`).
 - `ui_port`: HTTP port for the Web UI.
 - `nodes`: List of peer nodes in the mesh.

 ## Usage

-Start AudioMesh on each device:
+Start audiomesh on each device:

 ```bash
 $ poetry run audiomesh --config config.yaml